pixel-point/development-guidelines/README.md

 Git, simply put, is a tool to save versions of your code.
 You absolutely want to know at least a basic workflow and Git’s core features, different ways to undo changes or save multiple versions of a project, and how to collaborate with other team members.

-### Pull Requests

-Git, simply put, is a tool to save versions of your code.
-You absolutely want to know at least a basic workflow and Git’s core features, different ways to undo changes or save multiple versions of a project, and how to collaborate with other team members.

 If you don't feel confident using Git yet, you should spend some time exploring [Github's learning center](https://try.github.io/).
 There you can find more that enough resources to expand your Git knowledge

 #### Git commands cheat sheet